 Installing a taller tire will increase the ATV’s effective gear ratio due to the tire’s more extended circumstance.
 For each axle rotation, the bike will move a bit further.

-The circumstance of a 26-inch tall tire is 81,6 inches, while a 28-inch tire has a circumstance of 87.9 inches.
-This means that the bigger tire will move 6.3 inches farther than the smaller tire each time the axle rotates.
+A 26-inch tall tire has a circumstance of 81,6 inches, while a 28-inch tire measures 87.9 inches.
+This means the larger tire moves 6.3 inches farther than the smaller tire each time the axle turns.

 As long as the ATV has the engine power required to keep up, a bigger tire will increase the bike’s top speed, at least in theory.
 As speed increases, so will wind resistance and drag.